sevanthigouthamm/car-model-price-analysis/README.md

 # Car Model Price Analysis: Nissan Rogue SV

 ## Overview
-This project is part of the AD688 Web Analytics course at Boston University.
-It focuses on analyzing the price of the **Nissan Rogue SV** in two cities: **Boston** and **San Jose**.
-The analysis explores the relationship between car prices, age, mileage, and depreciation rates, and recommends the price for a 3-year-old model in both cities.
+This analysis focuses on the pricing of the **Nissan Rogue SV** in two cities: **Boston** and **San Jose**.
+The study examines how car prices relate to age, mileage, and depreciation, while also estimating the price of a 3-year-old model in each city.

 ## Objective
 The goal of this project was to: